10,000 listeners in 30 days. AI hosts, real guests.Read the field note

 For manual directories, you can update the status yourself.
 Expand the row, click I've Submitted This (or Edit Status if already submitted), and set the current state.
 You can also add the directory-assigned ID and listing URL for your records.

-How auto-publish works with episode lifecycle
+How auto-publish works with episode visibility

 Unpublishing an episode reverses the process.
 The episode moves back to draft status, and Mato removes it from the RSS feed.